ameliaemahizer/OnlineBookSubscription/README.md

 In the second use case, logged-in users can purchase searched books using the search view.
 They can view their items in the shopping cart where the transaction is done.
 They can also add their payment information in the purchase view as well.<be>

 ### Use Case 3: Discussion
 In the third use case, logged-in users can discuss books with other users.
 They can post a main post with a title and body.
-They can also reply to posts as well. **(We were unable to connect posts and replies at this time)** <be>
+They can also reply to posts as well. <be>

+## Use Case 4: Review
+In the fourth use case, logged-in users can view reviews for various books.
+Logged-in reviewers can create a review for a book. <be>

 ## Login Usernames, Passwords, and UniqueIDs